I. Purpose: To establish regulations for implementation of the District’s wellness policy.

 The Pulaski County Special School District recognizes that the health and physical well-being of students directly affects their ability to learn.
 Childhood obesity increases the incidence of adult diseases occurring in children and adolescents such as heart disease, high blood pressure and diabetes.
 The increased risk carries forward into their adulthood.
 Research indicates that a healthy diet and regular physical activity can help prevent obesity and the diseases resulting from it.
 It is understood that the eating habits and exercise patterns of students cannot be magically changed overnight, but at the same time, the Board of Directors believes it is necessary to strive to create a culture in our schools that consistently promotes good nutrition and physical activity.

 The problem of obesity and inactivity is a public health issue.
 The Board of Directors is keenly aware that it has taken years for this problem to reach its present level and will similarly take years to correct.
-The responsibility for addressing the problem lies not only with the schools and the Arkansas Department of Education (ADE), but with the community and its residents, organizations and agencies.
+The responsibility for addressing the problem lies not only with the schools and the Division of Elementary and Secondary Education (DESE), but with the community and its residents, organizations and agencies.
 Therefore, the District shall enlist the support of the larger community to find solutions that improve the health and physical activity of our students.

 To enhance the district’s efforts to improve the health of our students, a School Nutrition and Physical Activity Advisory Committee (SNPAAC) shall be formed.
 It shall be structured in a way to ensure age-appropriate recommendations are made that correlate to the District’s grade configurations.
 The SNPAAC shall have the powers and responsibilities delegated to it by statute and Rule and are incorporated into this policy by reference.
 The overarching goal of the committee shall be to promote student wellness by monitoring how well the District is doing at implementing this policy.
-The SNPAAC shall use modules 1, 2, 3, 4, and 8 of the Centers for Disease Control’ (CDC) School Health Index as a basis for annually assessing each school’s progress toward meeting the requirements of this policy.
-The results of the annual assessment shall be included in each school’s ACSIP, provided to each school’s principal, and reported to the board.
-Goals and objectives for nutrition and physical activity shall also be included in the ACSIP.
+The SNPAAC shall use modules 1, 2, 3, 4, 10, and 11 of the Centers for Disease Control’ (CDC) School Health Index as a basis for annually assessing each school’s progress toward meeting the requirements of this policy.
+The results of the annual assessment shall be included in the school district’s support plan (SDSP), provided to each school’s principal, and reported to the board.
+Goals and objectives for nutrition and physical activity shall also be included in the SDSP.

 The SNPAAC shall be made up of Individuals from the following groups to the extent interested persons from each group desire to be included in the development, implementation, and periodic review of the District's wellness policy: